What is a Home Loan Pre-closure?

 Always keep a track of your bank statement which reflects your Home Loan EMI.
 In case of lump sum payments keep a photocopy of the cheque/demand drafts.

-Maintain a file for all home related documents than put them in a cover.
+Maintain a file for all home-related documents than put them in a cover.

-- Be wise in Your loan selection
+Be wise in your loan selection.

-Before you even take the loan, keep in mind all the consequences you might face and whether you will be able to prepay it or will you benefit from it etc. Keep everything into account and do what is right.
+Before you even take the loan, keep in mind all the consequences you might face and whether you will be able to pre-pay it or will you benefit from it, etc. Keep everything into account and do what is right.
 Knowing the pros and cons prior to taking a loan is the most important step ever.

-- Calculate what you can save before you prepay
+Calculate what you can save before you prepay.

 As you are already aware that being under a loan would provide you tax benefits, you need to know what is profitable – continuing the loan, or prepaying and getting the load off yourself.
 So calculating what you can save before you prepay is very important.

-- Consider other options before you prepay
+Consider other options before you prepay.

 Sometimes it is advisable to invest the money you would be investing to prepay, somewhere else, such as a mutual fund or a business which might earn you more in the long term.
 You obviously save the interest money, but you can earn more than the amount you are saving from the interest money by putting it elsewhere.
-Being smart and making smart and intelligent choices where home loans are concerned is very important if you want to avoid the long-term difficulties and issues.
+Being smart and making smart and intelligent choices where home loans are concerned is very important if you want to avoid long-term difficulties and issues.

-- Get an acknowledgement
+Get an acknowledgment letter.

-- Don’t make a hasty decision
+Don’t make a hasty decision.

 Hasty decisions never did any good for anyone.
 Making a hasty decision would overlook the cons of prepaying the loan and that could adversely affect you.

-- Don’t borrow another loan
+Don’t borrow another loan.